Planteome/CO_331-sweetpotato-traits/README.md

 or by filling the trait request form http://submit.rtbbase.org

-Focal point for requesting new terms: Reinhard Simon (CIP)
+Focal point for requesting new terms: CIP

 The following conventions are being used: